Developmental Editing

 Maybe the developmental editing described here isn’t quite what your manuscript needs.
 In that case, check out the other services that I offer or my article on choosing the right type of editing.

-For a more affordable option that focuses on the same big-picture issues, consider a manuscript evaluation.
+For a more affordable option that focuses on the same big-picture issues, consider an editorial assessment.

-If you’ve spent time on the big-picture issues already but still want some in-depth editing, you may be interested in a line edit.
+If you’ve spent time on the big-picture issues already but still want some in-depth editing, you may be interested in a copyedit.